bg-write/chatGPT-cheatsheet/README.md

 ### Step-by-Step Guide

-All you need to get started is a free OpenAI account:
+All you need is a free OpenAI account:

 1. Sign up for [OpenAI](https://openai.com/blog/chatgpt).
 2. Access the prompt portal.